Erki Pehk: Childhood

-Erki Pehk was born in Võru, Estonia in the family of Heino Pehk, an established music teacher and choir conductor.
+Erki Pehk was born in Võru, Estonia, in the family of Heino Pehk, an established music teacher and choir conductor.
 Erki started learning music (piano) at age six at the Võru Music school.

 Education

-In 1982 he moved to Tallinn for the piano and choir conducting studies at the Tallinn Music High School.
-After graduating in 1986 he started to study choir conducting with Prof. Ants Üleoja and orchestra conducting with Peeter Lilje at the Tallinn Conservatoire (now Estonian Academy of Music).
-At the same time before his graduation in 1993 he studied orchestra conducting at the Jāzeps Vītols Latvian Academy of Music with Paul Mägi (years 1992–1994).
+In 1982, he moved to Tallinn to study piano and choir conducting at the Tallinn Music High School.
+After graduating in 1986, he began studying choir conducting with Prof. Ants Üleoja and orchestra conducting with Peeter Lilje at the Tallinn Conservatoire (now Estonian Academy of Music).
+At the same time, before his graduation in 1993, he studied orchestra conducting at the Jāzeps Vītols Latvian Academy of Music with Paul Mägi (years 1992–1994).

 Erki Pehk has improved his musical skills in Kirill Kondrashin Conductors Masterclass in 1990 in Hilversum (teacher Hiroyuki Iwaki), then at the Interpretation Course in Stuttgart led by John Eliot Gardiner in 1991 and also in the opera course at the Guildhall School of Music and Drama in London with Prof. Mauritz Sillem in 1997.